How to Rebuild & Bleed Honda TRX Rear Master Cylinder

 Step 4.
 Clean the master cylinder with contact/brake cleaner, and inspect the cylinder bore for any scratches or pitting.
 If the bore shows signs of wear or damage, replace the master cylinder.

 Step 5.
 Install the new piston seal onto the new piston (both parts are included in the master cylinder piston kit).
-Make sure the new seal is installed so that its narrow end will be facing out from and its flared end facing into the master cylinder when the piston is installed in the master cylinder.
+Make sure the new seal is installed so that its narrow end is facing out from and its flared end facing into the master cylinder when the piston is installed in the master cylinder.

 PRO TIP: To make installing the new seal easier, lube it with a drop of DOT 4 brake fluid.